 Perhaps the biggest incentive for earning a certification is the credibility it lends to you and your professional abilities.
 The certificate you receive is concrete, indisputable proof to employers, colleagues, and clients that you are a capable and qualified professional.

 Increase Your Paycheck

 Most employers are willing to pay more for people who bring a little something extra to the team, whether it’s a particular skill set, experience, or designation.
-A professional certification isn’t a one-way ticket to a bigger salary, but it will certainly give you leverage in asking for a raise from a current employer or negotiating compensation terms with a new one.
+Professional certification isn’t a one-way ticket to a bigger salary, but it will certainly give you leverage in asking for a raise from a current employer or negotiating compensation terms with a new one.

 Enhance Your Resume

-A professional certification is like a gold star on your resume.
+Professional certification is like a gold star on your resume.
 It shows that you’ve gone the extra mile to make yourself the best you can be at your job.
 Plus, nothing says job commitment like devoting a chunk of your after-hours (and money) to furthering your career.
 Current and prospective employers will take notice.

 Gain a Competitive Advantage

 If you want to be the best three-point shooter on your company’s intramural basketball team, you should probably spend a lot of time on the court.
-Similarly, if you want to be the best at your job, you need to devote the time to improving your professional skills and experience.
+Similarly, if you want to be the best at your job, you need to devote the time to improve your professional skills and experience.
 A certification accomplishes this task and gives you an edge over those who don’t have one.

-A professional certification is a card you want to be holding if you’re trying to take your current job to the next level, apply for a promotion, or land your dream job.
+Professional certification is a card you want to be holding if you’re trying to take your current job to the next level, apply for a promotion, or land your dream job.
 It’s not going to be easy, but earning yours just might be your best career choice yet.